Epigenome5mC/Final-Project/README.md

 baseDir <- system.file("extdata", package = "minfiData")
 ```

+### 4. Setting up the SampleSheet.

-You should create a SampleSheet, which explains the way the data is organized.
+I highly suggest you create a SampleSheet, which explains the way the data is organized.
 This is extremely important.
+If a sample sheet is not provided, you will not be able to proceed forward.
 I made mine like below and saved it as a .csv file.
-For my data, it was organized the following way:
+The following is an example from minfi's data, which I used to organize mine:

 | Sample_Name | Well_Position | Sentrix_Position | Sentrix_ID | Complete_Barcode |
 | --- | --- | --- | --- | --- |